d-kozhevnikova/Ageing-transcriptome-meta-analysis/Project report.md

 ## Results

-#### Preprocessing of the gene expression data
+### Preprocessing of the gene expression data

 From the data avaliable on the [github repository](https://github.com/maglab/AgeingSignatures2020_supplementary) we selected 20 mice microarray datasets originated from brain, heart and muscle.
 Each dataset contains expression levels of around 20000 genes from several samples.

+#### Quality control

+To explore a similarity of the samples we applied the Principal Component Analysis (PCA) method of data clustering.

+#### Statistical testing

-To estimate differencially expressed genes (DEGs) we conducted linear regression analysis for all the datasets.
+To estimate differencially expressed genes (DEGs) we conducted **linear regression** analysis for all the datasets.
 The regression equation:

 $$Y_{ij} = \beta_{0j} + \beta_{1j}Age{i} + \epsilon_{ij}$$

-The slope of this regression identifies the coefficient of differencial expression.
-F test with 0.05 cutoff was then used to identify the significance of the coefficients.
+The slope of this regression identifies the coefficient of differencial expression. **F test** with 0.05 cutoff was then used to identify the significance of the coefficients.

-To further identify the genes with significant changes in expression across the datasets cumulative binomial test was applied.
+To further identify the genes with significant changes in expression across the datasets **cumulative binomial test** was applied.

-meta-regression???
+**meta-regression**???

-#### Meta-analysis of the datasets
+### Meta-analysis of the datasets

 Firstly the global metaanalysis was conducted to identify DEGs across all tissues.
 For that the datasets with genes regression data were processed with the **PyMare** package.